section-engineering-education/engineering-education/content/articles/building-a-reinforcement-learning-environment-using-openai-gym/index.md

-If you've ever worked with Deep Learning (DL) or Machine Learning (ML), you know that the two crucial techniques used are supervised and unsupervised learning.
-Reinforcement Learning (RL) is a little different from these two techniques as you tend to train models in a live environment.
-There are many standard OpenAI RL environment that can enable you build a project, i.e., the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) and [SpaceInvaders-v0](https://gym.openai.com/envs/SpaceInvaders-v0/) environment.
+If you've ever worked with Deep Learning (DL) or Machine Learning (ML), you know that supervised and unsupervised learning are the two crucial techniques used.
+Reinforcement Learning (RL) is slightly different from these two techniques as you tend to train models in a live environment.
+Many standard OpenAI RL environments can enable you to build a project, i.e., the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) and [SpaceInvaders-v0](https://gym.openai.com/envs/SpaceInvaders-v0/) environment.
 However, they can be limiting as some of these environments have been built to solve specific tasks.

-This tutorial will show you how you can build your own custom RL environment using OpenAI Gym.
+This tutorial will show you how to build your custom RL environment using OpenAI Gym.
 Specifically, we will build an RL model to automatically regulate temperature and get it to an optimal range in our shower.
-We will accomplish this task by using OpenAI Gym which is a reinforcement learning toolkit that enable you develop and compare RL algorithms.
+We will accomplish this task by using OpenAI Gym, a reinforcement learning toolkit that enables you to develop and compare RL algorithms.

 ### Prerequisites
 To follow along with this tutorial, you need to be familiar with: